Home / Stream/ Working with Data/ Packs/Packs Publication Standards

 • Designate the initial release version Initial release.

-• The most current version listed must exactly match the Pack version in Pack Settings > Settings.
+• The most current version listed must exactly match the Pack version in Pack Settings > Pack Info.

 • Release notes versions must be listed starting with the most recent (in descending chronological order).